-The nearly half a kilometer stretch of stairs suddenly opened up in front of the arched gateway to the living root bridge - a massive and magnificent banyan tree.
-The slightly triangular, pyramid-shaped trunk was one of the tallest among the surrounding forest.
+The nearly half a kilometre stretch of stairs suddenly opened up in front of an arched gateway to the living root bridge - a massive and magnificent banyan tree.
+The slightly triangular, pyramid-shaped trunk was one of the tallest in the surrounding forest.
 Its roots spread across the breadth of the rapid to meet with the roots of another banyan tree planted on the other bank.
 It was a fantastic sight, something that had an air of something unreal.

-Till date, every single day, the bridge is maintained by the community who lives in the village about half a kilometer above.
+Till date, every single day, the bridge is maintained by the community who lives in the village about half a kilometre above.

 On a fairytale morning, in a fantasy world

 Somewhere down the rapid, near the bridge, the centuries-old majestic banyan tree reflected off the flowing water of Wahthyllong rapid.
 Its roots kept hanging over the rapid‘s crystal clear water.
 Soft, early morning sunlight was streaming on to the water, weaving a fantasy world of light and shadows beneath the bridge.

 There was a massive, brownish rock under the water with evenly curved holes in it.
 Those were the fish nests.
 Strange green mosses clung themselves around these nests.
 Green and a vermilion tinged yellow formed a strangely beautiful triangle over the rest of the sun-bathed water…

 Somewhere around a reddish dead leaf had nestled itself around a green, moss-laden, beautifully crafted stone-hole.

 And amidst all that flowing life, there was a small, almost circular stone-hole near the rapid-bed.
 Rainwater had filled it to the brim earlier and the miniature natural mirror now reflected the branches of the mighty tree beside in its tiny crater.